Manhattan, NYC, Reading Writing Tutors Specialists

 AGES: Grade Pre-K- 4th grade

-Betsy is a second-grade teacher at a private school in the Upper West Side.
+Betsy is a first-grade teacher at Purchase Elementary School in the Harrison Central School District.
+She previously taught at a private school on the Upper West Side for nine years.
 She received her Master’s Degree in General Education from Hunter College for first through sixth grades.
-Betsy has a passion for teaching math and reading to first through third-graders, including those who are advanced and those who struggle to learn these fundamental skills.
+Betsy has a passion for teaching math and reading to first through third-graders, including those who are advanced and those who need support to learn these fundamental skills.

 Betsy is also passionate about reading and believes in the importance of building students’ confidence at the elementary level.
 She has experience in the Teachers College Reading Workshop and Fountas and Pinnel reading programs.
-She loves to find ways to spark reading in young children and scaffold and develop reading strategies to support them as they acquire underlying literacy skills.
-In a favorite curriculum at her school, Betsy aligns her reading and writing units through transdisciplinary themes.
+She loves to find ways to spark reading in young children and scaffold and develop reading strategies to support them in acquiring underlying literacy skills.

 Type of Services: Initial reading and math assessments, individualized reading, phonemic awareness, phonics, spelling and math intervention, and instruction.

 Expertise: Homework help, spelling difficulties, reading comprehension, expository and narrative writing instruction

 Ages: elementary school

 M.S.T.
 Early Childhood and Childhood Education, NY and NJ State Certification in Teaching Students with Disabilities (Grades 1-6), Orton Gillingham Certified Teacher